 Please see our full list of halls.

-Private Rented Accommodation includes houses, flats (or individual rooms within them) that are rented directly from a landlord.
-You would enter into a contract with the landlord to occupy the accommodation for a specified period of time (normally 6 months to one year).
-The accommodation bureau advertises private rented accommodation on London Met StudentPad.
+Private rented accommodation includes houses, flats (or individual rooms within them) that are rented directly from the owner.
+You would enter into a contract with the owner to occupy the accommodation for a specified period of time (normally six months to one year).
+Private rented accommodation is generally cheaper than halls of residence, but remember that you may have to pay for utility bills separately from your rent.
+Our accommodation team advertises private rented accommodation on London Met StudentPad.

-The University has three main teaching sites: the Holloway campus, Aldgate campus and Moorgate campus.
+The University has two main teaching sites: the Holloway campus and the Aldgate campus.
 You’ll need to find out at which site your course will be taught at.
 The halls we have listed on our website are located at varying distances from the University buildings.
 The closest halls to the Holloway campus are Stapleton House, Chapter Highbury, The Arcade, Chapter Islington and Smart Student Accommodation (all walking distance).
-Halls that are walking distance from Moorgate and Aldgate campuses include Chapter Spitalfields, The Curve, Prodigy Magenta House and Pacific Court.
+Halls that are walking distance from the Aldgate campus include Chapter Spitalfields, The Curve, iQ Magenta House and Pacific Court.
 Other halls listed are further afield and will require commuting via London transport, however, we do not list any halls that are more than 50 minutes commute.
-Please see Holloway campus halls and Aldgate and Moorgate campus halls.
+Please see Holloway campus halls and Aldgate campus halls.

 Private rented accommodation can be cheaper than halls, but you need to take into consideration additional utilities bills, travel time and costs.
 Also, some halls have shared rooms, which work out a lot cheaper than single rooms.
 The cheapest halls of residence are Claredale House, Sir John Cass Hall and Wood Green Hall.

-This is not required for all halls, although some do ask for a UK-based guarantor from International students.
-If you are an International student and don’t have a UK based guarantor, there are companies who can provide this service for a fee.
-Please contact the Accommodation Bureau for information about this service by emailing email@example.com or calling 0207 133 3998.
+This is not required for all halls, although some do ask for a UK-based guarantor from international students.
+If you are an international student and don’t have a UK based guarantor, there are companies who can provide this service for a fee.
+Please contact the Student Money and Advice team for information about this service by emailing email@example.com.

 You can check the hall websites to ascertain whether they require guarantors or email the halls directly to find out more.